DramaticCollaboration/doc.github.io/docs/synccms/deployment.md

 V5 need tomcat10+\jetty11+

-Please choose web containers like tomcat，jetty when deploying PublicCMS in a traditional way.
+Please choose web containers like tomcat，jetty when deploying SyncCMS in a traditional way.

 1. ## <a name="_toc127369296"></a>**Deployment Option**
-   PublicCMS has many different ways of Deployment to meet different needs.
+   SyncCMS has many different ways of Deployment to meet different needs.
 Option 1 is more preferable while option 2 &3 is only suitable for dynamic web container such as tomcat, which will cause a lot of resource waste when being used to deal with static resources and are restrictive to concurrent performance.
 So option 2 &3 are suggested to be used in development or test environment .

 Deployment Option 1